Access to Court RecordsCourts of Saskatchewan

 Access to Court Records

-The access guidelines are also intended to help communicate to the media and the public the approach that will be taken on access matters in specific situations.
-They serve as an informative and educative tool for those wishing to better understand how the court system operates and how it implements the open access principle.
+The access guidelines also serve as an informative and educative tool for those wishing to better understand how the court system operates and how it implements the open-access principle.
 While they provide administrative direction in situations where there is no court order in place, the guidelines do not have the force of law and are subject to the decisions of individual judges and courts.

 When making your request for access to court records, you may be asked to complete and submit a Request for Access to Court Records form (Updated).
 This form helps court staff understand the nature, scope, and purpose of your request.
 It can also be used to take your request forward to a judge, if necessary.

 Access requests should be made to the court office where the matter was heard.
 Find a list of offices, along with their contact information, here: